Layer shortcuts you need to know

 Transcript

-In this video we’re going to look at some of the essential shortcuts you need in terms of dealing with layers.
-Now with layer panels you see down here - working on a final image here, you can see the layers have been built up over time, and there are hundreds of them now, so it’s not really practical to go there and try to remember the names of them all, so you know which layer you are working on.
+In this video we're gonna look at some of the essential shortcuts you need in terms of dealing with layers.
+Now with layers panel C down here, I've working on a final um, image here.
+And you can see the layers have been built up over time and there are hundreds of them now.
+So it's not really practical to go through and try and remember the names of them all.
+So to know which layer you're working on.
 So you need a trick.
-The best one, and one that I use constantly is - make sure you are on the move tool, and make sure that your move tool is set to layer.
-Now what will happen is - You’re going to learn a little shortcut.
-We’re on some random layer at the moment.
-I want to click the word that says “more”.

 • Powered by Marvin